bartosz-antosik/vscode-spellright/README.md

 Allows to decide which configuration gets updated when `spellright.configurationUpdate` is set to true.
 Possible values are `user` and `workspace`.

-`spellright.latexSpellParameters: [ "title", "date", "author", "section" ]`
+`spellright.latexSpellParameters: [ "title", "date", "author", "chapter", "section", "subsection" ]`

 Defines LaTeX commands that should have parameters spelled.
 Other commands are skipped from spelling with following parameters both mandatory (`[]`) and optional (`{}`).